Recreational Canoe Races

 |C-2 Seniors||2-person team (combined age of at least 100 years)|

 The Recreational Canoe Race starts at the tailwaters of Brookville Lake.
 The race runs the entire length of the East Fork where it then joins the West Fork.
-After racing along the beautiful Whitewater the race concludes at the Franklin County Conservation Club totaling 2.4 miles.
+The race concludes right after entering the West Fork totaling 2 miles.
 Transportation will be available after race.

 These races are intended for the novice, first-timer or weekend warrior--perfect for couples, parents and children, or those just in it for the fun.
 The trip entails beautiful scenery on the entire length of the course.